-B. Federal Program Fraud Civil Remedies Act of 1986 ("PFCRA) 38 U.S.C. §380 et seq.
+B. Federal Program Fraud Civil Remedies Act of 1986 (38 U.S.C. § 3801 et seq.)

-This statute provides federal administrative remedies for false claims and statements, including those made to federally funded health care programs.
-Current civil penalties are \$5,500 for each false claim or statement, and an assessment in lieu of damages sustained by the federal government of up to double damages for each false claim for which the Government makes a payment.
+The Federal Program Fraud Civil Remedies Act of 1986 (the "PFCRA") provides federal administrative remedies for false claims and statements, including those made to federally funded healthcare programs.
+Current civil penalties are \$13,508 for each false claim or statement, and an assessment in lieu of damages sustained by the federal government of up to double damages for each false claim for which the Government makes a payment.
 The amount of the false claims penalty is to be adjusted periodically for inflation in accordance with a federal formula.

-C. New Jersey Health Care Claims Fraud Act (N.J.S.A.
+C. New Jersey Healthcare Claims Fraud Act (N.J.
+Stat.
 2C:21-4.2 to 2C:21-4.3 and 2C:51-5)